uhasker/getting-things-done-in-next-js/src/chapter9/01-setup.md

 Finally, the `@tailwind utilities` injects Tailwind's utility classes in your CSS.

+### A Simple Example

-Let's try and use Tailwind now.
+Let's try and use Tailwind CSS now.

-We will add a component with a few Tailwind utility classes to `page.tsx`:
+We'll add a component with a few Tailwind utility classes to `page.tsx`:

 ```jsx
 export default function Home() {